johnmillner/money-bunny/README.md

 - relying heavily on technical indicators

-This program also uses margin by default - if unfamiliar with that risk - or if not wanting that additional risk, please ensure to set "margin-multiplie" in the config to 1.00 or less
+This program also uses margin by default - if unfamiliar with that risk - or if not wanting that additional risk, please ensure to set "margin-multiplier" in the config to 1.00 or less

 As a general rule of thumb: do not trade with money you cannot lose.